ssakuh/ASUS-Z170-Maximus-VIII-HERO-6700k-OpenCore/README.md

 ### UEFI Setup

 Load files from "UEFI settings" folder on a USB drive and load them from Tools -> OC Profile.
+If you are applying after a CMOS reset, you should first disable CSM, reboot

-!
-They have my overclocking settings, please check the CPU / RAM settings before applying on your machine.
+**Warning**: They have my overclocking settings, please check the CPU / RAM settings before applying on your machine.

 As the installer reboots several times, set the USB drive with macOS installer as the 1st boot option.